shakfu/py-js/README.md

     make
     ```

 Note that typing `make` here is the same as typing `make default` or `make all`.
 This will create two externals `py.mxo` and `pyjs.mxo` in your `externals` folder.
-These are quite small in size and are linked to your your system python3 installation.
+These are quite small in size and are linked to your system python3 installation.
 This has the immediate benefit that you have access to your curated collection of python packages.
 The tradeoff is that these externals are dynamically linked with local dependencies and therefore not usable in standalones and relocatable Max packages.

-No worries, if you need portable relocatable python3 externals for your package or standalone then make sure to read the [Alternative Quickstart for self-contained Python3 Externals / Packages] section
+No worries, if you need portable relocatable python3 externals for your package or standalone then make sure to read the [Building self-contained Python3 Externals for Packages and Standalones](https://github.com/shakfu/py-js#building-self-contained-python3-externals-for-packages-and-standalones) section

-Open up any of the patch files in the `patcher` directory of the generated max package, and also look at the `.maxhelp` patchers to understand how the `py` and the `pyjs` objects work.
+Open up any of the patch files in the `patchers` directory of the repo or the generated max package, and also look at the `.maxhelp` patchers to understand how the `py` and the `pyjs` objects work.

 ### Building Experimental Externals using Cmake

-You can also use `cmake` to build **all** externals using the exact same methods as in the `max-sdk`.
+You can also use `cmake` to build **all** externals using similarmethds to the `max-sdk`.

 First make sure you have completed the [Quickstart](#quickstart) section above.
 Next you will install `cmake` if necessary and a couple of additional dependencies for some of the subprojects.
 Of course, skip what is already installed: